lmweber/benchmark-data-Levine-32-dim/README.md

 - The FCS data files can be downloaded from the Cytobank experiment page for benchmark data set 2: https://www.cytobank.org/cytobank/experiments/46102

-    The data are provided as a set of 28 FCS files for the manually gated cells (one FCS file per cell type per individual), and one additional combined FCS file for the unassigned cells.
+    The data are provided as a set of 28 FCS files for the manually gated cells (one FCS file per cell type per individual), and two additional combined FCS files (one per individual) for the unassigned cells.
 Cluster labels are not available for the unassigned cells.

 **Files in this repository:**